‘Next generation’ Manchester care home chooses Gentona baths from Gainsborough to enhance its luxurious care service

 Kay explains: “When I first joined the company we had a couple of care homes that have since been sold.
 They had standard baths and I was unhappy that the residents were only able to shower as they could not easily access the baths.”

-“When we began building the new care facilities, I researched bathing companies and Gainsborough Specialist Bathing was extremely helpful in providing information.
+“When we began building the new care facilities, I researched bathing companies and Gainsborough Specialist Bathrooms was extremely helpful in providing information.
 It was also competitive from a financial point of view and appeared to offer everything we required.
 An experienced Gainsborough Regional Manager

 paid us a visit and we were happy with the specifications they suggested.
 As we were in the build process, the bath installations were agreed at a mutually convenient time and this went through very smoothly.”